andrewgordonwilson/d2l-en/chapter_gaussian-processes/gp-intro.md

 ![Observed data.](https://user-images.githubusercontent.com/6753639/178247765-650772fb-2622-42d0-8eff-316dc835816f.png)

 In order to fit the data with a Gaussian process, we start by specifying a prior distribution over what types of functions we might believe to be reasonable.
 Here we show several sample functions from a Gaussian process.
 Does this prior look reasonable?
 Note here we are not looking for functions that fit our dataset, but instead for specifying reasonable high-level properties of the solutions, such as how quickly they vary with inputs.
+Note that we will see code for reproducing all of the plots in this notebook, in the next notebooks on priors and inference.

 ![Sample prior functions that we may want to represent with our model.](https://user-images.githubusercontent.com/6753639/178247905-ca6d5812-92eb-45d2-9004-a435da917e78.png)